himmAllRight/himmAllRight-source/content/post/extending-vm-hd.md

 root@ninetales:/var/lib/libvirt/images#
 ```

-The command `qemu-image info` is helpful to use to check the size of
+The command `qemu-image info` can be helpful in verifying that the resize
-the image, and to verify that the resize worked.
+worked, by checking the size of the image.

 ## Gparted Live ISO
 For the next few steps, it is a good idea to boot the system from a live CD.
-This will fully run the OS in RAM, allowing the disk to be fully unmounted.
+This will run the OS in RAM, allowing the disk to be fully unmounted.
+With
-Additionally, with access to the VM's display server, an ISO like `gparted`
+access to the VM's display, an ISO like the [gparted live
-live CD can be used, which contains the amazing graphical tool, `gparted` (duh),
+CD](https://gparted.org/livecd.php) can be used to resize the partitions,
-to resize the partitions.
+as it contains the amazing graphical tool, `gparted` (duh).

-*Note: If you boot up and don't see the new unallocated space available in the
+**Note:** If you boot up and don't see the new unallocated space available in the
 volume... make sure you didn't accidentally boot up the backup VM...
-Not that I
+Not that
-did made that noob mistake or anything... :P*
+*I would make such a mistake...* :P

 #### LVM Resize